pycontribs/mk/docs/README.md

 how-to-contribute documentation the author needs to write.

-A considerable amount of maintainer effort can go into producing documentation that makes it easier for someone to make a contribution to a project.
+A considerable amount of maintainer effort can go into producing documentation that makes it easier for someone to contribute.

 Some projects are less affected than others.
 That is usually related to how well do the potential contributors know the practices used by the project.
 Still, if